brendanhay/credentials/README.md

 1. `stack install credentials-cli`
 2. Create a new key in KMS called "credentials".
-You can do this under Identity and Access Management > Encryption Keys in the AWS develoepr console.
+You can do this under Identity and Access Management > Encryption Keys in the AWS developer console.
 3. Make your AWS access credentials available where [amazonka](https://github.com/brendanhay/amazonka) can read them.
    Typically in the `~/.aws/credentials` file, or as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.